 Until 2017 the crown and seaxes also appeared on the badge

 adopted by Brentford football club in 1996, the only professional club in the county to acknowledge its true county status in this manner.
 Further examples of other, amateur, football teams in Middlesex making use of the Middlesex emblem can be found here

-Non-sporting bodies which use the crown and seaxes include, as seen, Middlesex University; the Middlesex Volunteer Regiment; Middlesex Law Society, a county hospital; a county family history society; the former Middlesex Fire Brigade and the county automobile club, in two depictions.
-The county’s branch of the Women’s Institute, however, retains the former depiction of the seaxes, without the crown added in 1910, found in the former Middlesex cricket and rugby badges.
+Non-sporting bodies which use the crown and seaxes, depicted below, include, as seen, Middlesex University; the Middlesex Volunteer Regiment; Middlesex Law Society, a county hospital; a county family history society; the former Middlesex Fire Brigade and the county automobile club, in two depictions.
+On the latter two depictions the seaxes are shown in their older upturned position.
+The badge of the county’s branch of the Women’s Institute, retains the former depiction of the seaxes, without the crown added in 1910, as found in the former Middlesex cricket and rugby badges.

 Curiously another Middlesex flag has been reported, in both the 1915 edition of “Flags Of The world” by W.J.Gordon

 where it is labelled “County Of Middlesex” and in the 1953 volume “The Book Of Flags” by Campbell and Evans’ (page 48);

 In the former the three seaxes are depicted with the familiar white (silver) blades with gold pommels, on a red shield which sits against a red Saint George’s Cross.
 In the latter the depiction differs a little, with the seaxes all in gold (yellow).
 A coloured illustration of the latter flag described has been completed.